garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

 # This defines an image to be used and refers the 'frontend' Build action defined above
 build: frontend
-# Dependency section is used to ensure the deployment order.
-The frontend will be deployed after the backend.
+# Dependency section is used to specify action execution order.
+The frontend will be deployed after the backend is deployed.
+# Dependency for the Build action is implicit.
 dependencies:
   - deploy.backend